-It’s called the 401(k) Age 55 Rule, and it basically allows you to start making penalty-free withdraws as soon as the year you turn age 55.
+It’s called the 401(k) Age 55 Rule, and it basically allows you to start making penalty-free withdraws from your retirement nest egg as soon as the year you turn age 55.

 Here’s everything you need to know.